James C. Crumlish Jr.: District attorney

 Ten years after his appointment to the Registration Commission, he was appointed Philadelphia District Attorney.
 His appointment followed the ascension of incumbent District Attorney Victor Blanc to a judgeship.
 A political unknown, his appointment was attributed to his relationship with Fifth District Congressman and Philadelphia Democratic Party Chairman Bill Green Jr.

 He was elected to the job in his own right in the 1961 election and developed a reputation as someone unafraid to take on judges, including his predecessor, Victor H. Blanc.
-Crumlish was, however, handily defeated for re-election in 1965 by Arlen Specter.
+Crumlish was, however, handily defeated for re-election in 1965 by future U.S. Senator Arlen Specter.
 Though at the time a registered Democrat, Specter ran as a Republican, and campaigned against the perceived corruption of the city's Democratic establishment.

 Judicial career

 After his defeat, Crumlish briefly returned to private practice, but became politically active again in 1968 as a representative for regional activities for Mayor James Tate.
-He ran for a judgeship in 1969 and lost, but was appointed in March 1970 to a seat on the newly created Commonwealth Court by Republican Governor Ray Shafer.
+He ran for a judgeship in 1969 and lost, but was appointed in March 1970 to a seat on the newly created Commonwealth Court by Republican Governor Raymond P. Shafer.

 Voters chose to retain him on the court in the 1977 and 1987 judicial retention elections.
-Crumlish was elected the court's President Judge in 1980, following the death of James Bowman, and retired from the position in 1990, per court regulations.
+Crumlish was elected the court's President Judge in 1980, following the death of James S. Bowman, and retired from the position in 1990, per court regulations.

 He served as a senior judge on the court from 1990 until his death.